 Not wanting to try Monsieur Le Bartender’s highly limited patience, we followed his gesture until we saw a bottled offering we didn’t know: Bonal Gentiane Qiuna (boh-NAHL jun-tee-AHN kee-nah).
 Or, for those in the know, simply Bonal.
 When we inquired about it, Monsieur’s belly fell back in place and he actually smiled.
 Then he pulled out two glasses and gave us each a generous pour.

-Bonal is a ruddy reddish brown, somewhat sweet, wine-based pick-me-up infused with gentiana, a low-growing wildflower common in many parts of France as well as in many aperitifs.
+Bonal is a ruddy reddish brown aperitif, somewhat sweet, wine-based pick-me-up infused with gentiana, a low-growing wildflower common in many parts of France as well as in many aperitifs.
 Gentiana lends Bonal an herbal, grassy finish that’s complemented by the musky smack of chinchona bark—a.k.a. quinine, the stuff believed to ward off malaria and, hence, rationed to soldiers in copious doses back when Europeans were playing a particularly vicious version of Risk with the globe.
 You already know the taste of quinine—it’s the essential flavor in tonic water.

 Given its combination of ingredients, Bonal is like a mixed drink in a bottle: floral, winey, sharp, sweet.
 And quite addictive.
 It’s intended to incite your appetite before a fine meal—and with good cause.
 Back in the day, Europeans thought they derived more nutrients from food if they had a proper appetite.
 Of course, they also thought chunks of each other’s countries functioned as wedding dowries.
 But there’s no lie to the notion that a little bitter before a meal revs the digestion and sets anyone—French, Italian, or otherwise—up for more satiety.

 Bonal is also said to stave off exhaustion—a distinct possibility given the fortitude necessary to endure those lengthy French dinners.
-Think of it as Gatorade for gourmands.
+Think of it as a Gatorade aperitif for gourmands.
 No doubt this belief dates back to the purported medicinal origins of these drinks, a notion exemplified at the turn of the century when spectators along the route of the Tour de France handed bottles of Bonal to flagging cyclists.
 (We can’t confirm this, but they probably only handed them out to French cyclists.
 Even a common love of sports cannot heal all wounds.)

 Monsieur’s bottled elixir incited a renaissance of sorts in our household.
 Italian bitters once ruled the roost, but now Bonal and other French classics are the norm.
 Whereas in La République Bonal is traditionally served neat, we take ours with a splash of soda and a twist of lemon.
 Elsewhere Stateside, more forward-thinking mixologists have been taking Bonal quite a lot further, combining it with liqueurs and spirits of all sorts.
 At Dalva, the tiny eatery in San Francisco, a simple concoction of Bonal and rye is served.
 That same duo is one-upped with bitters and brandied apricots at the sedate Tabard Inn in Washington, D. C. At the ever-innovative Eleven Madison Park in Manhattan, Bonal and bitters get their edges smoothed over by maraschino liqueur.
 And over at Savoy Stomp, bloggers are mixing Bonal with gin and Benedictine willy nilly.